ZeroRickMore/TreeAlchemist/TreeAlchemist/Code/Daemons/Logs/README.txt

-tree_alchemized_log_monitord.log contains the logs coming from the daemon that reads the log updates.
+Observer.log contains the logs coming from the daemon that reads the log updates.